Geometry-Aware Generation of Adversarial Point Clouds: Experiments

-Table \ref{table:mesh_attack} compares our methods with the only existing method \cite{AAAICloseRelatedWork} that aims for better surface-level adversarial effects when generating adversarial point clouds.
-For any $\mathcal{P}'$ generated by Tsai's method \cite{AAAICloseRelatedWork}, we do the same procedure of meshing and re-sampling to have its re-sampled $\mathcal{Q}'$.
-While directly optimizing the untargeted attack variant of (\ref{eq:GeoAdvObj}) using SGD (i.e., $GeoA^3$ in Table \ref{table:mesh_attack}) performs poorly in terms of measuring attack success rate on $\mathcal{Q}'$, optimization via our proposed algorithm of IterTanJit (i.e., $GeoA^3$-IterTanJit in Table \ref{table:mesh_attack}) greatly improves the attacking performance and outperforms Tsai's method as well.
-Note that our better attacking performance is achieved at a less violation of the imperceptibility criterion measured by both of the geometric regularities $R(\mathcal{P}')$ and $R(\mathcal{Q}')$.
-Figure \ref{fig:reconstruct_per} gives example results of the adversarial $\mathcal{P}'$, meshing $\mathcal{S}'$, and re-sampled $\mathcal{Q}'$ respectively from different methods, where one may perceive less perturbations in the results generated by our methods.
-Results in Table \ref{table:mesh_attack} suggest that achieving surface-level attacks via generation of adversarial point clouds is indeed a challenging task, and our contributed algorithm takes only a small step towards the desired goal.
+Table \ref{table:mesh_attack} compares our method with the only existing method \cite{AAAICloseRelatedWork} that aims for better surface-level adversarial effects when generating adversarial point clouds.
+For any $\mathcal{P}'$ generated by Tsai \emph{et al.} \cite{AAAICloseRelatedWork}, we do the same procedure of meshing and re-sampling to have its re-sampled $\mathcal{Q}'$.
+On the three representative classification models of PointNet, PointNet++, and DGCNN, $Geo_{+}A^3$-IterNormPro consistently outperforms the Tsai \emph{et al.}.
+Such results also suggest that achieving surface-level attacks via generation of adversarial point clouds is indeed a challenging task, and our contributed algorithm takes only a small step towards the desired goal.
+Figure \ref{fig:reconstruct_per} gives some results of the adversarial $\mathcal{P}'$, meshing $\mathcal{S}'$, and re-sampled $\mathcal{Q}'$ respectively from the two methods.
+In cases of either successful or failed attack, our results are smoother with less surface irregularities, while those from Tsai \emph{et al.} do have.

-Among the 250 testing instances used in this section, we do 3D printing for 15 of them which are among the successful attacking cases reported in Table \ref{table:mesh_attack}.
+Among all the testing instances, we do 3D printing for 15 of them, which are selected from the successful attacking cases reported in Table \ref{table:mesh_attack}.
 We do 3D printing using their respective $\mathcal{S}'$, and then scan each printed object to have the corresponding $\mathcal{Q}'$, which is used for evaluation of adversarial attack.
-10 out of the 15 instances can still attack the PointNet classifier successfully after 3D printing and scanning, showing that our proposed $GeoA^3$-IterTanJit has a certain degree of robustness to preserve adversarial effects.
+After 3D printing and scanning, 11 out of the 15 instances can still attack the PointNet classifier successfully, further confirming that our proposed $Geo_{+}A^3$-IterNormPro achieves a certain level of surface-level adversarial effects.
 Example meshes, their printed objects, and scanned point clouds are shown in Figure \ref{fig:physical_attack}.